er888kh/linux-cli-community/USAGE.md

 3. Delete the symlink

-    `sudo unlink /usr/local/bin/protonvpn`
+    `sudo unlink /usr/local/bin/e_protonvpn`

 ## Initialization

 Before you can use ProtonVPN-CLI, you need to initialize it.
-Run `sudo protonvpn init` and follow the prompts on the screen.
+Run `sudo e_protonvpn init` and follow the prompts on the screen.

 ## Example Installation on Ubuntu 18.04